abinit/abinit/doc/developers/new_testsuite.md

 This YAML document is more complicated as it contains scalar fields, dictionaries and even 2D arrays.
 **MG: Are integer values always compared without tolerance?**
 Still, the parsers will be able to locate the entire document via its tag/label and address all the entries by name.
-To specify the tolerance for the relative difference for all the scalar quantities in `results_gs`, we just add a new entry to the YAML configuration file similarly to what we did for `Etot`:
+To specify the tolerance for the relative difference for all the scalar quantities in `ResultGS`, we just add a new entry to the YAML configuration file similarly to what we did for `Etot`:

 ```yaml